-- 1. Disengage the power take off (PTO) and turn the ignition key to "OFF".
-Move controllers to neutral locked position and apply parking brake. - 2.
-After adjusting height-of-cut remove roller from deck mount (Fig. 12). - 3.
-Select hole so gage wheel is positioned to the nearest corresponding height-of-cut desired (Fig. 12). - Note: Do not adjust rollers to support the deck. - Reinstall the bolt, roller, nut and washers (Fig. 12).
-Be sure bolt is tightened securely or loss of anti-scalp roller may result. - 5.
+- 1. Disengage the power take off (PTO) and turn the ignition key to "OFF" to stop the engine.
+Move controllers to neutral locked position and apply parking brake.
+Remove the key. - 2.
+After adjusting height-of-cut remove flange nut and spring disk while holding stud with wrench (Fig. 12). - Note: Do not remove the wheel nut and washer (Fig. 12). - 3.
+Select hole so gage wheel is positioned to the nearest corresponding height-of-cut desired (Fig. 12). - 4.
+Reinstall the flange nut and spring disk (Fig. 12). - 5.
 Repeat adjustment on other gage wheels.